main image

 2. The other party responds but would like to discuss it further.

-3. The other party ignores the letter or refuses the terms of the letter.
+3. The other party ignores the letter or refuses to accept the terms of the letter.

 If your demand letter is ignored or the response you received does not adequately address your demands, consider sending a final demand letter before taking legal action.

 If, after sending a final demand letter, you still haven’t resolved your dispute, consider suing in small claims court.
-Small claims court is a type of court where individuals and businesses can resolve disputes involving relatively small amounts of money in a cost-effective and efficient manner.
-Small claims courts handle a wide range of disputes, including unpaid debts, breach of contract, property damage, and landlord-tenant issues.
+Small claims court is a type of court where individuals and businesses can resolve disputes involving relatively small amounts of money cost-effectively and efficiently.
+Small claims courts handle a wide range of disputes, including unpaid debts, breach of contract, security deposits, and landlord-tenant issues.

 Don't Lose This Guide